The Small One: Production

 By the early 1970s, several of Disney's senior animators had either died or retired, but the continuous success of their recently released animated films convinced studio executives that the animation department was still lucrative but in desperate need for new talent.
 Veteran animator Eric Larson (of Disney's Nine Old Men) was selected to head the training program, in which he selected and trained graduates from colleges and art schools across the United States.
 Eventually, 25 new artists were hired between 1970 and 1977.
 Ron Husband was promoted to Disney's first African-American animator while working on the project.

 The idea for The Small One originated from Pete Young, then an apprentice story artist, who found the book among the studio's optioned properties in their library.
+Rights to the book were previously purchased in 1960 by Walt Disney.
 He developed the initial storyboards at home, and pitched it to Ron Miller who claimed it to be a story with "heart".
 To help polish the storyboards, Miller selected Vance Gerry, a veteran storyboard artist, to collaborate with Young.
 Larson had assumed he would be directing the film and brought Burny Mattinson to help reboard the story, as well as veteran animator Cliff Nordberg to help assist on the animation.
 According to Mattinson, the team left on Friday for the weekend, and returned on Monday to have their work tossed out because studio management had selected Don Bluth to direct.
 Then-animator Betsy Baytos claimed Larson, in reaction to the news, "just shook his head and knew that he wasn't being appreciated.
 He felt the old days were gone".

 In retrospect, Bluth stated that "Small One was something I directed to get the crew busy until Pete's Dragon ...
 [Larson] might have [been involved] in the storyboard area.
 [But he] didn't get to direction.
 I think he elected to [teach]".
 Bluth supervised all aspects of the production, including heavily revising the storyline that it frustrated Young.
 His friend Steve Hulett remembered: "He thought they had missed a lot of the points that he and Vance had made in their original boards."
 Young left the production and worked on The Fox and the Hound (1981).
 Given the allotted production budget, Bluth composed two songs himself with a third song composed by assistant director Richard Rich.
 Animation of the Laughing Men from The Sword in the Stone (1963) and Mowgli from The Jungle Book (1967) was recycled for the short film.

+Three songs were written by Don Bluth and Richard Rich for the film.
+They are “The Small One,” “A Friendly Face,” and “The Market Song”.